itinerantfoodie/itinerantfoodie.github.io/_posts/2017-02-27-north-vietnam-trip.md

 ![Buildings](https://images.itinerantfoodie.com/vietnam-trip-report/resized-day5-supan-building.png)
 ![Animals](https://images.itinerantfoodie.com/vietnam-trip-report/resized-day5-supan-animal.png)

-#### Around Sapa town
+#### Around Sa Pa town

 The town was quite walkable.
 Took about 20 minutes (with all my stuff), to get from one end to the other.

 ![Sapa Town 1](https://images.itinerantfoodie.com/vietnam-trip-report/resized-IMG_3020.png)
 ![Sapa Town 2](https://images.itinerantfoodie.com/vietnam-trip-report/resized-IMG_3022.png)

-I overall miss how hospitable the people were at Sapa though.
-It made the best memories so far.
+I overall miss how hospitable the people were at Sa Pa though.
+It made the best memories of the trip so far.
+Hope to get a chance to do Mt Fan Xi Pan sometime though (or at least cheat and take the cable car!)

 ## Day 6 & 7